25kHz Ultrasonic Cleaners / Heavy Duty Cleaning for

 effect, the scrubbing action that is produced is very powerful, which can be

-positive or negative.
+low frequency system.
 The power is of benefit when cleaning heavy parts,

 such as a plastic injection mold weighing 2000 pounds, or cleaning those parts